ibm-cloud-docs/containers/vpc-flavors.md

 Review the VPC Gen 2 worker node flavors by metro.

+The flavors listed here might differ from what is actually available for your cluster.
+You can find a list of available flavors specific to your clusters by running **`ibmcloud ks flavor ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_flavor_ls) or review the list of flavors when creating a cluster in the console.

+These conditions might impact cluster flavor availability:
-- Additional flavor types, including flavors with NVIDIA V100, A100, H100, and H200 GPUs are available for allowlisted accounts only.
-To request access to other allowlisted flavors, [request access to the allowlist](/docs/containers?topic=containers-allowlist-request).
+- **Allowlisted accounts**: Flavors with NVIDIA V100, A100, H100, and H200 GPUs are available for allowlisted accounts only.
+To request access to allowlisted flavors, [request access to the allowlist](/docs/containers?topic=containers-allowlist-request).
-- The `gx2` bare metal flavors are not available in all zones within a region.
+- **Region limitations**: The `gx2` bare metal flavors are not available in all zones within a region.
 For more information, see the [Generation 2 (x2) bare metal profiles availability by region](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-profile-availability-by-region).
-- Note the operating system requirements for each flavor.
-When selecting a flavor in the console, make sure you have the correct zone and operating system selections.
+- **Operating system specifications**: Some flavors have specific operating system requirements.
+When selecting a flavor in the console, make sure you have the correct zone and operating system selections for your needs.
-- If your account is allowlisted for flavors that are not listed below, you can find a list of available flavors by running **`ibmcloud ks flavor ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_flavor_ls) or review the list of flavors when creating a cluster in the console.
-- The bandwidth available for VPC instances is shared between storage and network traffic.
+- **Bandwidth limitations**: The bandwidth available for VPC instances is shared between storage and network traffic.
 By default, the storage allocation is 25% of maximum bandwidth.
 Network speed, as shown in the tables below, is the network bandwidth available to a worker with a single network interface after deducting the default 25% storage bandwidth allocation.